Celebrities call on UK banks to stop financing fossil fuels

 'Significant impact'

-Last month, HSBC announced it would stop financing new oil and gas fields as part of its efforts to drive down global greenhouse gas emissions.
+High Street banks have made steps to loosen their ties to environmentally damaging companies.

-In a statement to the BBC, it said it no longer provides new finance or advisory for new oil and gas fields or related infrastructure, or for "the most carbon-intensive oil assets".

-"Supporting clients in high-emitting sectors to decarbonise will have the most significant impact on emissions reduction in the real economy and accelerate an orderly transition to net zero," it added.
+- HSBC told the BBC it no longer provided new finance or advice for new oil and gas fields.
+It added that "supporting clients in high-emitting sectors to decarbonise will have the most significant impact on emissions reduction".

-A spokeswoman from Barclays said that many oil and gas companies are "actively engaged and critical to the transition, committing significant resources and expertise" to renewable energy.

-"We believe that we can make the greatest difference by supporting these clients to transition to a low-carbon economy, facilitating the finance needed to change their business practices and scale green technologies."

-Since January 2019, the bank has not provided loans for the development or expansion of coal-fired power stations or greenfield thermal coal mines.

-The spokesman added that Barclays would reduce its support for carbon-intensive companies over time if they were "unable or unwilling to reduce or eliminate their emissions".
+- Barclays said it would reduce its support for "carbon-intensive" companies over time if they were "unable or unwilling to reduce or eliminate their emissions".
+Since January 2019, it has not provided loans for the development or expansion of coal-fired power stations or greenfield thermal coal mines.

+- NatWest Group said the bank no longer lent to or underwrote coal or major oil and gas producers "unless they have a credible transition plan in line with the Paris Agreement".
+It said this had resulted in a £1bn drop in fossil fuel financing at the bank.

+- Santander said it is "fully committed" to supporting the transition to net zero and prohibits the financing of new upstream oil clients and projects.

-Britain's biggest domestic bank, Lloyds, made a similar announcement to stop "direct" financing to develop new oil and gas fields in October.
-The BBC has contacted the bank, along with Santander and NatWest for comment.
+Britain's biggest domestic bank, Lloyds, announced it would stop "direct" financing to develop new oil and gas fields in October.
+The BBC has also contacted Lloyds for comment.

 Under the 2015 Paris Agreement, 197 countries agreed to try to keep temperature rises "well below" 1.5C to avoid the worst impacts of climate change.